Bonnie Youth Club Guidelines – 2018

 - A new manager will be put in place every two years except in extenuating/extraordinary circumstances.

 - Returning players are asked to pay ½ of their membership donation by end of January.
 The other ½ when uniforms are distributed.
-This covers the spring and summer seasons.
-No team fees for tournaments or uniforms can be collected before February 1st.
+This covers the spring season.
+The summer season is free if you have paid your membership donation in full for the spring season.
+If you did not play in the spring and join the team for the summer season only, the registration fee will be one half of the spring membership donation plus the cost of the uniform.
+No team fees for tournaments or second uniforms can be collected from a player before February 1st or before he has paid at least one half of the membership donation.

 - Players must pay their initial membership donation before paying any team fees for tournaments or additional uniforms.